andybywire/ux-methods-poc/about.md

 ### Contribute
 To improve methods, add content or resources (like links to web resources) to exisitng methods, or suggest new methods to include, please use the [Submit Method](/submit-method) form, or hit the "Improve This Method" button at the bottom of each Method page.

+To contribute to ontology driving the UX Methods Knowledge Graph, head over to the [UX Methods Ontology repo on GitHub](https://github.com/andybywire/ux-methods-ontology).
+Once you're familiar with the ontology purpose, ontological commitments, and competency questions, feel free to fork and clone the repo, make changes, and submit a pull request.

+Learn more about contributing to open source projects at [opensource.com](https://opensource.com/article/19/7/create-pull-request-github).
 </aside>
 </section>